-DOT&PF is required to demonstrate how the seven factors were compared to determine the least overall harm alternative (See 23 CFR 774.7(c)).
-The draft Section 4(f) evaluation will disclose the various impacts to the different Section 4(f) properties and the relative differences among alternatives regarding non-Section 4(f) issues, includding the extent to which each alternative meets the project purpose and need.
+DOT&PF is required to demonstrate how the seven factors were compared to determine the least overall harm alternative (23 CFR 774.7(c)).
+The draft Section 4(f) evaluation will disclose the various impacts to the different Section 4(f) properties and the relative differences among alternatives regarding non-Section 4(f) issues, including the extent to which each alternative meets the project purpose and need.
 The disclosure of impacts should include both objective, quantifiable impacts and qualitative measures that provide a more subjective assessment of harm.
 Preliminary assessment of how the alternatives compare to one another may also be included.
-After circulation of the draft Section 4(f) evaluation in accordance with 23 CFR 774.5(a), FHWA will consider comments received on the evaluation and finalize the comparison of all factors listed in 23 CFR 774.3(c)(1) for all the alternatives.
-The analysis and identification of the alternative that has the overall least harm must be documented in the final Section 4(f) evaluation (See 23 CFR 774.7(c)).
+After circulation of the draft Section 4(f) evaluation in accordance with 23 CFR 774.5(a), DOT&PF will consider comments received on the evaluation and finalize the comparison of all factors listed in 23 CFR 774.3(c)(1) for all the alternatives.
+The analysis and identification of the alternative that has the overall least harm must be documented in the final Section 4(f) evaluation (23 CFR 774.7(c)).
 In especially complicated projects, the final approval to use the Section 4(f) property may be made in the decision document (ROD or FONSI).

-8.6.5 All Possible Planning to Minimize Harm
+8.6.5.
+All Possible Planning to Minimize Harm

-Once it has been determined that there are no feasible and prudent alternatives to avoid the use of Section 4(f) property, the project approval process for an individual Section 4(f) evaluation requires the consideration and documentation of all possible planning to minimize harm to Section 4(f) property

-(See 23 CFR 774.3(a)(2)).
+Once it has been determined that there are no feasible and prudent alternatives to avoid the use of Section 4(f) property, the project approval process for an individual Section 4(f) evaluation requires the consideration and documentation of all possible planning to minimize harm to Section 4(f) property (See 23 CFR 774.3(a)(2)).
 All possible planning, defined in 23 CFR 774.17, means that all reasonable measures identified in the Section 4(f) evaluation to minimize harm or mitigate for adverse impacts and effects must be included in the project.
 All possible planning to minimize harm does not require analysis of feasible and prudent avoidance alternatives, since such analysis will have already occurred in the context of searching for feasible and prudent alternatives that avoid Section 4(f) properties altogether under § 774.3(a)(1).
+All possible planning is required regardless of whether a least overall harm analysis was conducted.

 Minimization of harm may entail both alternative design modifications that reduce the amount of Section 4(f) property used and mitigation measures that compensate for residual impacts.
-Minimization and mitigation measures should be determined through consultation with the official(s) with jurisdiction.
+Minimization and mitigation measures should be determined through consultation with the OWJ(s).
 These include the SHPO and/or THPO for historic properties or officials owning or administering the resource for other types of Section 4(f) properties.
-(FHWA Section 4(f) Policy Paper)

-8.6.6 Individual Section 4(f) Evaluation
+8.6.6.
+Individual Section 4(f) Evaluation

-DOT&PF must prepare an Individual Section 4(f) Evaluation if the NEPA Program Manager has determined the following:
+DOT&PF must prepare an individual Section 4(f) evaluation if the NEPA Program Manager has determined the following:

-There will be a Section 4(f) use of a property and
+There will be a Section 4(f) use of a property and:

-- (1) No exceptions to the requirement for Section 4(f) approval apply, - (2) A de minimis impact finding is not appropriate, and - (3) None of the Programmatic Section 4(f) Evaluations are appropriate.
+- 1. No exceptions to the requirement for Section 4(f) approval apply, - 2.
+A de minimis impact finding is not appropriate, and - 3.
+None of the Programmatic Section 4(f) Evaluations are appropriate.